Mohamed-Redouane/-UrbanGate-soen341projectF2023-/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Built with
-This project has been developed using the MERN stack.
+This project is being developped using the MERN stack.
 MERN stands for MongoDB, Express.js, React, and Node.js.
-Companies are looking for experienced developers who have can work with these popular frameworks, and so it is a good idea to start learning them as soon as possible.
+Companies are looking for experienced developers who can work with these popular frameworks, and so it is a good idea to start learning them as soon as possible.

 This technology stack allows us to make a modern real estate application with fully functional features.
 MongoDB efficiently manages our real estate data base; we will be using the mongoose library as it faciliates our job.
 Express.js faciliates server-side connections.
 React, Vite and React Router create an intuitive, fast and responsive frontend.
 Node.js ensures optimal performance with the ability to use javascript in the backend.
 Bootstrap is a library that complements our user Interface.